 Another imperfection to be aware of is pitting.
 Much like fissures, pits are entirely natural and to be expected when dealing with granite countertops depending on the hardness and makeup of the stone.

 Marble is another popular natural stone that we offer.
 Characterized by soft whites and greys with sweeping patterns and veins, marbles provide a unique style that many people love.
-However, it should be known that marble is very soft and much more porous than other natural stones such as quartzite or granite therefore it is much more susceptible to etching, chipping and staining.
-Despite these traits, the allure of its beauty might draw you to incorporate marble in your kitchen or bathroom for the beauty of it although I would advise against it especially if you use your kitchen heavily.
+However, it should be known that marble is very soft and much more porous than other natural stones such as quartzite or granite; therefore, it is much more susceptible to etching, chipping and staining.
+Despite these traits, the allure of its beauty might draw you to incorporate marble in your kitchen or bathroom for the beauty alone.
+Just be aware that you will need to be more careful with any marble.

 WARNINGS AND PRECAUTIONS